willyg302/blog/app/posts/2014-11-07-four-things-computer-science-should-teach.md

 I am for obvious reasons biased towards git, but whatever the VCS, a graduate should know how to manage their code not only alone but as part of a team.
 This concept should be introduced fairly early, maybe even in the second semester.

-At that point a student is probably still learning their first language: having covered Java's syntax and basic control structures in the first semester, for example, they would move on to data structures and basic algorithms (sorting, etc.).
+At that point a student is probably still learning their first language: having covered Java's syntax and basic control structures in the first semester, for example, they would move on to data structures and common algorithms (sorting, etc.).
 This is by no means a good time to drop the "complexity" of a VCS on anyone, which is why at first it might be a good idea to simply introduce it as a new way to turn in assignments.

 Imagine the following scenario: your teacher shows your a "website" (GitHub repo in disguise) where you are to turn in all assignments -- naturally the students have already been added as contributors.
 On the first day of class you were given a step-by-step walkthrough of how to install git.
 Then your teacher shows you how to `git commit` and `git push`.
 "Remember those two," you are told again and again.
 And you do, because how hard is it really to remember two words?
 So for an entire semester that's how you turn things in.
 You finish your assignment, you open up that little window called a "terminal" to type two commands, and it automagically appears on the teacher's website.

 By the time higher-level courses roll around...surprise!
 You were using this thing called a "version control system" all along.
 Oh, and look at all the *other* cool stuff it can do!
 At that point, students should participate in a group project where committing is part of the grade.
 When they mess up and cause all sorts of hilarious merge conflicts -- and they will -- resolving them becomes part of the learning process.

-> **NOTE**: Yes, I realize a single repo for all students is just asking for plagiarism; some savvy student could `git pull` at the last moment and have the keys to the kingdom.
+> **NOTE**: Yes, I realize a single repo for all students is just asking for plagiarism to occur; some savvy student could `git pull` at the last moment and have the keys to the kingdom.
 Surely there's a better way, but for now we'll assume everyone is an angel.

 Right now my university regards VCS as something students should learn on their own.
 Here's why that needs to change: